 Lisa Brown, PhDChancellor

-As chancellor of Washington State University Spokane, Lisa Brown leads the development of the Riverpoint Campus as a rapidly growing, world-class center for health sciences education and research.
+As chancellor of Washington State University Spokane, Lisa Brown leads the development of a rapidly growing, world-class center for health sciences education and research.

 Prior to joining WSU in 2013, Brown served the Washington Legislature for more than 20 years.
 After serving two terms in the state House of Representatives (1992-1996), she was elected to the Senate in 1996 and was appointed chair of the Ways and Means Committee in her first term.
 Brown was elected as minority leader in 2002 and, in 2005, became the first Democratic woman in the state to hold the position of Senate majority leader.

 During her time in the Washington Senate, she has been a passionate advocate for health sciences education and research at WSU Spokane.
-She gained state support for medical education and advanced education in nursing, as well as for the new Biomedical and Health Sciences Building at Riverpoint—the future home of medical education and the expansion and consolidation of the WSU College of Pharmacy.
+She gained state support for medical education and advanced education in nursing, as well as for the new WSU Spokane Pharmaceutical and Biomedical Sciences Building—now the home of medical education and the WSU College of Pharmacy.

 Brown also spearheaded a variety of other health-related initiatives.
 She was the prime sponsor of the bill that created the Life Sciences Discovery Fund, which supports innovative health care-related research in Washington State.
 She also led the effort to create the state's Mental Health Parity Act of 2005, which improved the insurance coverage of mental health services for Washington residents.